Updated February 1, 2021

 Are there restrictions on intercity or interstate travel?
 No. There are no COVID-related restrictions on travel within Belarus.

-(NEW) Are U.S. citizens required to quarantine?
+Are U.S. citizens required to quarantine?
 Yes.
 As of October 21, 2020, the Government of Belarus requires travelers from the United States to self-quarantine for ten days upon arrival.
 Exceptions to this requirement include the following categories of travelers: diplomats and their families, heads and members of official delegations, drivers of international road transport vehicles, crew members of international transport vehicles, such as trains, boats, and aircraft, people transiting Belarus and remaining in the Belarus less than24 hours, and people transporting stem cells or organs for transplant.
+(NEW) Travelers MUST complete the ten day quarantine in Belarus.
+You must plan to remain in the country for the entire ten days and will not be allowed to depart Belarus until after the quarantine has ended.

 As of April 10, close contacts of persons who test positive for the COVID-19 virus are required to self-quarantine for 14-days.
 Details of Belarus’ quarantine requirements can be found in Russian on the website of the Belarus Council of Ministers.
 The quarantine requirement does not apply to travelers transporting cargo, air crew, or diplomats.
 Visit the website of the Ministry of Health of the Republic of Belarus for additional information on these measures.